OPERS is the state retirement program for staff.

 The amount the university contributes to retirement plans is 14.00%.

-- Beginning in January 2008, the university's contribution will be distributed as follows - 13.23% will go to ARP accounts and .77% will be redirected to OPERS.
+- The university's contribution is distributed as follows - 13.23% will go to ARP accounts and .77% will be redirected to OPERS.

 - The .77% is directed to the OPERS Traditional Plan to help fund the plan.
 It does not go to individual accounts.